PeppyHare/r/content/notes/research/warpxm-101.md

   wget
 ```

-2. Install PETSc and dependencies from source
+2. Install PETSc and dependencies from source.
+The `--prefix=/usr/local` flag means that all headers and libraries will be installed to `/usr/local`, which is in the default search path for all users on nearly all Debian-based linux distributions.

 ```
 export PETSC_DIR="$HOME"/tools/petsc